the wolves

 returning to therapy after a bit of a break

-when the only person you’ve ever loved almost takes your life away
+when the only person

 it’s quite a lot to reckon with